dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.56/_index.md

 **CACTWO-6726 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-A ‘Matched Criteria Query Template’ dropdown only appears in Workflow if a criterion with the field ‘Evaluation Script’ which is used by CDI Alerts is present.
+A ‘Matched Criteria Query Template’ dropdown only appears in Workflow if a criterion with the field ‘Evaluation Script’ which is used by CDI/Clinical Alerts is present.
 When copying and pasting that criterion, the user has no way to remove that template to choose another.
 A small gray ‘x’ has been added to the box to allow removal of the template after pasting.